cmichi/ulm-opening-hours/README.md

  * Box with checkboxes for interactive category filtering
  * Markers in green, locations which close in < 15 min yellow

+# Possible Bugs

+ * Category checkboxes must be adapted, categories vanish in the evening!

 # Further Away ToDos